tamu-datathon-org/gigabowser/markdown/challenges.md

 **[Starter Notebook](https://colab.research.google.com/drive/1B6L_AHQ1fQzq6clGf5jgLWvM6gn_Xxad?usp=sharing)**

 TD wants to make a *For-You* page on tamudatathon.com that is personalized to every attendee.
-Can you use the TAMU Datathon data to make this possible?
+Can you use the TAMU Datathon applicant data to make this possible?

 > **Some Ideas (but you don't have to do these)**
 >
 > - Participant Achievement Dashboard (Visualization)
-- Recommending Workshops (Supervised Learning)
+> - Recommending Workshops (Supervised Learning)
-- Team Building (Clustering)
+> - Team Building (Clustering)
-- Workshops Search Engine (Natural Language Processing)
+> - Workshops Search Engine (Natural Language Processing)

 **How We Judge**